d0n/pwclip/docs/description.rst

 other machine he has a username called "cat" and he uses SSH for both of them.
 The shared passcrypt file would be assembled like the attached YAML-Format.
-If so providing -u or -A when beeing logged in as "bob" or "cat" respectivly can be omitted.
-While its only the encrypted yaml written as pem you can read it using "gpg -d" as well at any time if the correct gpg-key is present.
+If so providing -u or -A when beeing logged in as "bob" or "cat" respectivly may be omitted.
+In the following example both, "bob" and "cat" have an entry called ssh.
+If -A is used in that case the entry corresponding to the logged-in user is prefered.
+If in doubt you're able to read the crypt file using "gpg -d ~/.passcrypt" as well (assuming the correct gpg-key is present).

 YAML-Format
 -----------